vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.3.10 =
+* Fix: Synchronised orders where the Vipps agreement was never accepted would not clear from the job queue.
+* Fix: Solved an edge case where certain orders would end up in an unrecoverable 'locked' state when rate limits or other Vipps gateway errors occurred.

 = 1.3.9 =
 * Enhancement: Error handling and logging has been completely redone in order to more easily debug future errors.
 * Enhancement: You can now fully "refund" an order where the associated charge has not yet been completed in Vipps.